Skip to content

 The main advantages of the KV format are

-• less syntax than JSON (quotes / commas can be elided in many cases).
+• less syntax than JSON (quotes can be elided in many cases, commas in all cases).

 • Human readable - easy to read and write.